I traveled to 12 countries in 2016

 The Netherlands hasn’t really felt like home since I left at the age of 17 but officially it is still where I live and this year I spent a fair amount of time exploring different parts of my own country.
 Because isn’t that what often happens: we travel the world to discover new places but forget to explore what is closest to us?
 Well this year I learnt The Netherlands has a lot of beautiful places as well!

-The Netherlands (also commonly, but incorrectly, called Holland) is a country in northwestern Europe, known for its flat landscape, canals, tulip fields, windmills, clogs and cycling routes.
+The Netherlands (also commonly, but incorrectly, called Holland) is a country in northwestern Europe.
+It is known for its flat landscape, canals, tulip fields, windmills, clogs and cycling routes.
 Amsterdam, the relatively small and pretty capital, is home to the Rijksmuseum, Van Gogh Museum and the house where Jewish diarist Anne Frank hid during WWII.
 Canalside mansions and works from artists including Rembrandt and Vermeer remain from the city’s 17th-century Golden Age.

 Its small size, welcoming attitude to travelers and many sights make it a unique and fairly easy to discover destination.